IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 JavaScript functions that run asynchronously need to return the activation result after the `main` function has returned.
 This can be accomplished by returning a `Promise`.

-Again, use your editor of choice to create a file called `asyncAction.js` with the following content (snippet 02):
+Again, use your editor of choice to create a file called `asyncAction.js` with the following content:

 ```javascript
 function main(msg) {